fibonaccirabbits/visual_python/PITCHME.md

 ##### Collaboration and sharing

 ---
-Sofar the code and its output are in different places.
+So far the code and its output are at different places.
 Jupyter notebook integrates them so you don't have to!

 ```
 #start a jupyter notebook